temporalio/documentation/kb/python-sandbox-environment.md

 ![Python sandbox](static/img/../../../static/img/python-sandbox.svg)

-The Temporal Python SDK allows you to run Workflow code in a sandbox environment to help prevent non-determinism errors in your application.
+The Temporal Python SDK enables you to run Workflow code in a sandbox environment to help prevent non-determinism errors in your application.
 The Temporal Workflow Sandbox for Python is not completely isolated, and some libraries can internally mutate state, which can result in breaking determinism.

 <!-- truncate -->

-By default, Workflows run in a sandbox environment.
+## Benefits

+Temporal's Python SDK uses a sandbox environment for Workflow runs to make developing Workflow code safer.

 If a Workflow Execution performs a non-deterministic event, an exception is thrown, which results in failing the Task Worker.
 The Workflow will not progress until the code is fixed.

-## Benefits

-Temporal's Python SDK uses a sandbox environment for Workflow runs to make developing Workflow code safer.

 ## How it works